Last updated: May 20, 2026

 Mercury

-A heliacally rising Mercury (a “Mercury phasis”) often shows up in the charts of writers, translators, and people who broker information between worlds.
+A heliacally rising Mercury (a “Mercury phasis”) is often read through writers, translators, and people who broker information between worlds.
 Mercury moves fast and is rarely far from the Sun, so its heliacal events come more frequently than the outer planets.

 Venus